reflectoring/reflectoring.github.io/_posts/2021-09-19-spring-scheduler.md

 1. The method should not have a return type and so return `void`.
 For methods that have a  return type, the returned value is ignored when invoked through the scheduler.
 2. The method should not accept any input parameters.

-In the next sections, we will examine different options for specifying the scheduler to trigger the scheduled jobs.
+In the next sections, we will examine different options of configuring the scheduler to trigger the scheduled jobs.

 ## Running the Job with Fixed Delay
 We use the `fixedDelay` attribute to configure a job to run after a fixed delay which means the interval between the end of the previous job and the beginning of the new job is fixed.